Attack on US Embassy in Iraq shows stark choices for Trump

 Sen. Bob Menendez of New Jersey, senior Democrat on the Senate Foreign Relations Committee, blamed Iran for the episode and faulted Trump for his “maximum pressure” campaign against Iran.

-“The results so far have been more threats against international commerce, emboldened and more violent proxy attacks across the Middle East, and now, the death of an American citizen in Iraq,” Menendez said, referring to the rocket attack on an Iraqi base near Kirkuk last week that killed an American contractor and wounded U.S. and Iraqi soldiers.
+“The results so far have been more threats against international commerce, emboldened and more violent proxy attacks across the Middle East, and now, the death of an American citizen in Iraq,” Menendez said, referring to the rocket attack last week.

 By early evening Tuesday, the mob had retreated from the compound but set up several tents outside for an intended sit-in.
 Dozens of yellow flags belonging to Iran-backed Shiite militias fluttered atop the reception area and were plastered along the embassy’s concrete wall along with anti-U.S. graffiti.
 American Apache helicopters flew overhead and dropped flares over the area in what the U.S. military called a “show of force.”